robpomeroy/A-Home-for-Mo/content/pledges.md

 suport in other ways.
 These pledges are incredible and may offer some inspiration for other ways to help with this campaign.

-* **Press release**: Hannah, a PR manager, has gifted her time to write a press release for the campaign.
+* **Press release**: Hannah, a PR manager, has gifted her time to write and submit the [press release](press) for the campaign.
+She has also offered invaluable PR support.
-* **Interest-free loan**: to our utter astonishment some very kind friends have offered, in place of bridging finance, an interest-free loan.
+* **Interest-free loan**: to our utter astonishment some very kind friends (two different families) have offered, in place of bridging finance, interest-free loans.
 This could enable us to complete the purchase of the new home before we complete the sale of our current home - *without* recourse to expensive finance.
 * **Fundraising show**: our good friend
   <a href="https://chestertowncriers.com/profile-david-mitchell/" target="_blank">David Mitchell</a>,
   renowned after-dinner speaker and Chester's own Town Crier, has amazingly